NHSDigital/bcss-playwright/docs/utility-guides/FitKitGeneration.md

 ## Using the Fit Kit Generation Utility

 To use the Fit Kit Generation Utility, import the `fit_kit_generation` module, from the `utils` directory, into your test file and call its methods from within your tests, as required.
-To generate the fit kit IDs, the only method required is create_fit_id_df.
-This will return a dataframe with all the transformations already taking place.
+To generate the fit kit IDs, the only method required is `create_fit_id_df`.
+This will return a `dataframe` with all the transformations already taking place.

 ## Required Arguments